 Recently, we’ve been approached by quite a few organisations wanting help with promoting innovation within their teams; innovation training, developing innovation programs and L&D teams looking to innovate in terms of how they work and how they provide learning.
 So, we thought it would be interesting to have a chat with fellow LearnJam co-founder, Nick Robinson.
 As well as his LearnJam work, Nick does a lot of executive coaching and training with a focus on innovation and creativity.
-This is an abridged version of that conversation.
-To hear it in full check out the podcast episode on Spotify, Apple Podcasts, or on our podcast page.
+You can listen here or on Spotify, Apple Podcasts, or on our podcast page.

 Most organisations clearly believe that they can, because they spend a lot of money doing it.
 But can they really?
 And if so, how?

 It’s something that currently filters down through organisations and is expected to be part of people’s roles.
 People are expected to think innovatively and to try and solve problems in new ways.
 It’s worth unpicking the terms creativity and innovation.
 They get put together and are often misunderstood.
 The idea of innovation as being creativity manifested is quite an interesting way of looking at it.

 What organisations are not looking for is blind creativity; people being creative in very unstructured, undirected ways.
 What they’re looking for is manifestations of creativity that are valuable.
 That value can be measured in lots of different ways.
 How it’s traditionally been thought of is in terms of the ‘cool side’ of innovation; massive breakthroughs in terms of product types or new ways of doing things, for example.
 The literature around innovation defines this idea as ‘primary innovation’; big leaps forward until new product categories emerge.
 The iPhone is a classic example.
 The first iPhone is considered a primary innovation to some extent; it ‘does’ the smartphone in a very innovative way!

 How much of innovation is innate?
 Is it something that people can change their mindset about?